gilch/hissp/docs/style_guide.rst

             default2 value2)
      body)

    ;; Parameter groups are separated by lines.
-Pairs are separated by extra space.
+Pairs are separated by an extra space.
    (lambda (a b :/                        ;positional-only group
             c d                           ;normal group
             : e 1  f 2                    ;colon group